Interview – Steve Harris of Iron Maiden & British Lion

 Cryptic Rock – Fantastic.
 Last question.
 If you are a fan of Horror or Sci-Fi films, do you have any favorites?

 Steve Harris – I’m a fan of any sort of movie, really.
-I like all different genres – it’s difficult to choose.
+I like all the different genres – it’s difficult to choose.
 I think for Horror my favorite of all time is The Exorcist (1973).
 I remember seeing it when I was like 14-15, it left a big impression at the time.
 As far as Sci-Fi goes there are quite a few I like.
 Obviously Avatar (2009) was good, but earlier Logan’s Run (1976) and Blade Runner (1982) were good.
 I really like The Fifth Element (1997), as well.

 Cryptic Rock – As a songwriter you have been inspired by film, as well.

 Steve Harris – Definitely.
 We used the intro to Blade Runner on Somewhere in Time (1986) back in the day.
 We used some of the props from the Blade Runner movie on the inside of that album.
 We’ve been influenced by different movies.
-There is lots of inspiration from movies.
+There is a lot of inspiration from movies.

 Warner Bros.